-Proprietary Funds are used to account for operations that are financed and operated in a manner similar to private business enterprises - where the intent of the Charter School's board is that the costs of providing goods or services be financed through user charges.
+Proprietary Funds are used to account for operations that are financed and operated in a manner similar to private business enterprises - where the intent of the district's board is that the costs of providing goods or services be financed through user charges.

-Food Services Fund - The fund provides for the operation of food services in all schools within the Charter School.
+Food Services Fund - The fund provides for the operation of food services in all schools within the school district.